Chapter 1: Exploring Family: Structures, Trends, and Influences on Child Development

 Socioeconomic Status (SES)

 Socioeconomic status is one of the most significant factors influencing family life.
 Families with lower incomes often face increased stress due to financial instability, limited access to resources, and a lack of time for meaningful family interactions because of work demands (Conger & Donnellan, 2007).
 These stresses can affect parenting styles, sometimes leading to authoritarian approaches or reduced supervision, depending on the family’s circumstances.
-Children from low-SES families may experience challenges such as limited access to educational resources, extracurricular activities, and adequate healthcare, which can hinder their academic performance and social-emotional development (Bradley & Corwyn, 2002).
+Children from low-SES families may experience challenges such as limited access to educational resources, extracurricular activities (dance, soccer, etc.), and adequate healthcare, which can hinder their academic performance and social-emotional development (Bradley & Corwyn, 2002).

 Parental Mental Health